canonical/feast-operators/docs/reference/system_architecture.rst

 - Registry: Stores metadata about feature definitions and entities.

 All PostgreSQL charms communicate with Feast via the ``postgresql_client`` interface.
+See `PostgreSQL <https://charmhub.io/postgresql-k8s>`_ for more details about this charm.

 Resource Dispatcher charm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~